Kotlin/kotlin-spec/docs/src/md/kotlin.core/scoping.md

 The top level of a Kotlin file is also a scope, containing all the scopes within the file.

 All the scopes are divided into two categories: declaration scopes and statement scopes.
-These two kinds of scopes differ in how the identifiers in code refer to the values definied in the scopes.
+These two kinds of scopes differ in how the identifiers in code refer to the values defined in the scopes.

 Declaration scopes include:

+- The project [modules][Modules];
+- The project [packages][Packages and imports];
 - The top level scope of a normal Kotlin file (not script file);
 - The bodies of [classifier declarations][Classifier declaration];
 - The bodies of [object literals][Object literals];